Monitoring to achieve a safe and just society

 What is the National Preventive Mechanism (NPM)?

-Read more on the NPM in the Annual Report National Preventive Mechanism 2015.
+Read more on the NPM in the annual reports below.

 How to contact the Inspectorate of Justice and Security?